ddlion-c/VizarD/README.md

 3. You can apply the same operation (remove features or filter data) to the same format of data.

 ## Function - Data Visualization
-You can generate spark line or scatter plot to visualize data <br>
+You can generate spark line or scatter plot to visualize data, using PCA <br>

 ## Function - Mark Data
 You can mark data by adding new columns to dataset, and export labeled data anytime.<br>